-- (1) Reflects the pro rata portion of Ms. Mumford's salary that we were required to reimburse to the Manager. - (2) Reflects the pro rata portion of Ms. Mumford's bonus that we were required to reimburse to the Manager. - (3) The awards shown in this column relate to LTIP Units which are convertible into Common Shares on a one-for-one basis after any applicable forfeiture restrictions lapse.
-The amounts are based on the closing price for our Common Shares on the NYSE on the date of grant.
+- (1) Reflects the pro rata portion of Ms. Mumford's salary that we were required to reimburse to the Manager. - (2) Reflects the pro rata portion of Ms. Mumford's bonus that we were required to reimburse to the Manager.
+A percentage of such bonuses is subject to deferral.
+As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (3) The awards shown in this column relate to LTIP Units which are convertible into Common Shares on a one-for-one basis after any applicable forfeiture restrictions lapse.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
+As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which the forfeiture restrictions on her LTIP Units will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (4) Amounts reflect dividends paid to Ms. Mumford in respect of her unvested LTIP Units in each respective year.